B143real/Job-Application-Tracker/README.md

 3. **Test the Features:**
    - Add, edit, delete, and filter job applications.
    - View the progress bar for application tracking.
+   - Select application dates using the calendar picker.
+   - Experience built-in form validation for required fields.
    - Data is saved persistently using `localStorage`.

 ---